 III.
 Sharing QSOBAA

-Mr. Moran reported the QSOBAA would be shared with each agency.
-Any changes made would be visible to facilitate the Coordinated Entry process.
+Mr. Moran reported the Sharing QSOBAA was updated to facilitate the Coordinated Entry process requirement for external visibility of contact information.

 IV.
 Visibility Update

-Mr. Moran reported that the visibility update related to coordinated entry would go live on October 1st, 2020.
-However, if you enter into data into HMIS, make sure you continue to enter all the contact information in the assesments.
-What is visible internally and externally is needed for the go-live on October 1st.
+Mr. Moran reported that the visibility update would facilitate the required external visibility of contact information.

 V. Data Elements for CE

 Mr. Moran shared a document from HUD.
 (See attachments for documents) HUD is working to create more detail in reporting for the intake, assessment, and decision-making process.
 Ms. Kiara Hamilton asked about clarification on the reporting to which Mr. Moran responded that data collected now would be pulled for reporting on October 1st, 2020.
 Mr. Brandon Baskin questioned who could input this data into HMIS at Community EnCompass?
 Ms. Hamilton responded that anyone could input intake data, but if the case managers took over when services were recommended.
-Mr. Moran concluded that under the new shared visibility update, everyone would see what is entered.
+Mr. Moran concluded that under the new shared visibility update, participants could view the contact information that was entered.

 VI.
 Youth Screening Tool